yiguo-17/2020-05-midterms/README.md

 ---

+`isValidPassword` - returns false if there is a space in the given string or its length is less than 12 characters, and true otherwise--in other words, a valid password has no spaces and is at least 12 characters, and this function tells you if the string passed in follows those rules

+**Example Calls**

+isValidPassword('hey no this is not how it should be') -> false

+isValidPassword('bad password') -> false

+isValidPassword('shorty') -> false

+isValidPassword('ritemoarpls') -> false

+isValidPassword('longpasswordwithnospaces') -> true

+isValidPassword('justlongenuf') -> true

+**Hints**

+* Remember that it should return `true` only if both conditions are true, and `false` if either condition is not met.
+* Your logic will be a little simpler with `.includes` (also not too hard to research if you're not used to it!), although this is definitely solvable with a `for` loop.

+---

 `makeHalfSquares` - returns a new array where every number in the given array has been squared and then halved (divided by two)

 **Example Calls**